schitresh/computer_science/operating_system/11_memory_management.md

 ### Types
 - Compile Time
-  - If it is known at the compile time where the process will reside in memory, then an absolute address is generated
+  - If it is known at the compile time where the process will reside in memory
+    - Then an absolute address is generated
   - Physical address is embedded to the executable of the program during compilation
   - Loading executable as a process in memory is very fast
   - If the generated address space is preoccupied by other processes, then the program crashes
     - The program needs to be recompiled to change the address space
 - Load Time
-  - If it is not known at the compile time where the process will reside, then a relocatable address is generated
+  - If it is not known at the compile time where the process will reside
+    - Then a relocatable address is generated
   - The loader translates the relocatable address to an absolute address
-  - To generate an absolutie address
+  - To generate an absolute address
     - The base address of the process in main memory is added to all logical addresses by the loader
   - If the base address of the process changes, the process needs to be reloaded
 - Execution Time